j1an5/workers-oauth-provider-forgbot/README.md

-# OAuth 2 Provider Framework for Cloudflare Workers
+# OAuth 2.1 Provider Framework for Cloudflare Workers

-This is a TypeScript library that implements the provider side of the OAuth 2 protocol.
+This is a TypeScript library that implements the provider side of the OAuth 2.1 protocol with PKCE support.
 The library is intended to be used on Cloudflare Workers.

 ## Benefits of this library